 Elementary Composition.
 Every student must demonstrate his ability to use correct and concise English.
-This requirement will be satisfied when (1) English W131 Elementary Composition (3 cr.), or (2) English L141-L142 Introduction to Writing and the Study of Literature I-II (4-4 cr.), have been completed with a grade of C or higher.
-At various times other departments will offer courses with a writing component.
-These courses passed with a grade of "C" or higher will satisfy the English composition requirement.
+This requirement will be satisfied when (1) English W131, Elementary Composition I (3 cr.), or (2) English L141-L142, Introduction to Writing and the Study of Literature (4-4 cr.), have been completed with a grade of C or higher.

 Placement.
 All undergraduate students are required to register with the Business Placement Office.
-The course Business X410 Personal Adjustment to Business (1 cr.), must be completed satisfactorily during the fall semester of the academic year in which graduation requirements are completed.
+The course Bus.
+X410, Personal Adjustment to Business (1 cr.), must be completed satisfactorily during the fall semester of the academic year in which graduation requirements are completed.
 Students in other schools or divisions of the University may use the facilities of the Placement Office.

 Physical Education and ROTC Courses.
 Physical education is not required of students on the Bloomington campus.
-Students may elect a maximum of 4 credits in HPER M130 Physical Education for Men, or HPER W100 Physical Education for Women.
+Students may elect a maximum of 4 credits in

+HPER M130, Physical Education for Men, or HPER W100, Physical Education for Women.